 Using a WFOE will be more common when:

-- Companies look to employ a greater number of staff.
+- Companies looking to employ more staff.

-- A company has the ability and resources to handle their own contracts, payroll and employee management / administration
+- A company has the ability and resources to handle their own contracts, payroll and employee management/administration

-- Companies are looking to hire for the longer term, and offer permanent contracts or other benefits.
+- Companies are looking to hire for the longer term and offer permanent contracts or other benefits.